THE Top of the south

 Considered one of the most beautiful ferry rides in the world, the outdoor decks allow passengers to savour the magnificent views out through the Marlborough Sounds and into Wellington Harbour.
 The Queen Charlotte Sound is particularly scenic and sheltered, being surrounded by steep bush covered hills.

-We arrive in Wellington, New Zealand’s capital and spend three nights here in a centrally located hotel/hostel.
+We arrive in Wellington, New Zealand’s capital and spend the final night here in a centrally located hotel/hostel.

 Included B